eXTReMe Tracker

 Orange objects darken by adding burnt sienna or burnt umber.

-Cadmium red light changes to cadmium red medium with the addition of transparent magenta #13, (PR:122).
+Cadmium red light changes to cadmium red medium or deep with the addition of transparent magenta #13, (PR:122).

 Cyan, cobalt blue & ultramarine blue darken to the same dark blue, similar to the way yellow, orange & red darken to the same brown in its opposite analogous set of 7 colors.